PVieira04/CI-project-1/README.md

 ### __Imagery__

 Imagery on this website was kept minimal.
-The only picture on it is a photo of the tutor.
-The idea is for this to make the image stand out and be more memorable.
+The only photo on it is a photo of the tutor.
+The idea is for this to make the image stand out on the home page and be more memorable.

+An image was also used for the about section to help users guage whether they lived in an appropriate area for the tutor to travel to.

+Screenshots were taken of various websites for the resources section.
+This gives the user a short break from the monotonous black-on-platinum on the page and also allows for an area the user can click on to navigate to that site.

 ### __Wireframes__